The Originals (group): History

 The group found success in the latter half of the 1960s as background singers for recordings by artists such as Jimmy Ruffin's "What Becomes of the Brokenhearted", Stevie Wonder's "For Once in My Life" and "Yester-Me, Yester-You, Yesterday", David Ruffin's "My Whole World Ended (The Moment You Left Me)", Marvin Gaye's "Chained" and "Just to Keep You Satisfied", Edwin Starr's "War" and "25 Miles", and many more.
-Much like the Andantes, Motown's in-house female backing group, the Originals are on countless Motown recordings but were never credited.
+Much like the Andantes, Motown's in-house female backing group, they are on countless Motown recordings but were never credited.

-The Originals recorded plenty of their own material for Motown but saw only one single release before 1969.
+They recorded their own material for Motown but saw only one single release before 1969.
 A cover of Lead Belly's "Goodnight Irene" was released in 1966, backed with "Need Your Lovin'" (both featuring Joe Stubbs on lead) but failed to chart.
 They recorded the song "Suspicion" in 1966, but it was never released as a single.
 Nevertheless, it has become a Northern soul classic.
 The track has since been featured on many of their compilation albums and many Northern Soul compilations.
 The group saw the release of two more singles, "We've Got a Way Out of Love" and "Green Grow the Lilacs", which failed to chart, in 1969.

-The Originals found their biggest commercial success under the guidance of Marvin Gaye, who co-wrote and produced two of the group's biggest singles, the doo-wop influenced ballads "Baby, I'm for Real" and "The Bells".
+The group found their biggest commercial success under the guidance of Marvin Gaye, who co-wrote and produced two of the group's hit singles, the doo-wop influenced ballads "Baby, I'm for Real" and "The Bells".
 The former was such a hit that the group's debut album, 1969's Green Grow the Lilacs, was soon reissued as Baby, I'm for Real.
 The latter disc, from 1970s Portrait of the Originals, sold more than one million copies and received a gold disc awarded by the R.I.A.A.
 Both songs became seminal soul music recordings, and both have since been covered: 1990s R&B group After 7 re-recorded "Baby, I'm for Real" and made it a hit again in 1992, while another 1990s R&B group, Color Me Badd, re-recorded "The Bells" for one of their albums.

-The release of Originals singles remained constant throughout the early 1970s, although chartings proved lower and more sporadic.
+The release of their singles remained constant throughout the early 1970s, although chartings proved lower and more sporadic.
 The year 1970 saw two album releases and four singles, all of which were top 20 R&B Hits.
 Ballads like "We Can Make It, Baby" and "God Bless Whoever Sent You", both from Naturally Together, continued the group's hit-making streak.
 "Don't Stop Now", an uptempo number produced by Smokey Robinson, also became popular, despite not being released as a single.